-The catch rate for allocating the quota from the 5% shall be reviewed by the IATTC scientific staff every year, to recommend to the Commission whether it needs to be modified in accordance with the levels of maximum sustainable yield of Bigeye tuna.
-CPCs shall request from the IATTC Director by 30 September of each year the allocation of this quota for the following year from the 5% reserve.
-Only for the year 2017 it may be requested up to 15 December 2016.

-- 9. The total allowable catch allocated to each CPC for Bigeye tuna in the EPO in accordance with paragraph 8 of this same resolution, shall be allocated by the governments of the CPCs, in accordance with the following rules: - a.
-The modality for allocating the individual quota that each CPC establishes shall be communicated to the IATTC Secretary by 15 December of each year. - b.
-It shall be distributed only among the Class-6 vessels in the EPO that recorded sets on FADs between the years 2012 and 2015. - c.
-Appropriate on-board monitoring of the catches with observers shall be established, together with other equipment if necessaly that help to improve the monitoring of possible discards. - d.
-The catch limit of Bigeye tuna for each vessel, shall be applied only to sets on FADs, therefore, they will not be applied to sets on breezers or dolphins. - e.
-The fisheries authority of each CPC in coordination with IATTC staff shall monitor the unloadings of Bigeye tuna, which shall be corroborated by the processing plants up to 72 hours after the unloading.
-For appropriate compliance with this paragraph, the IATTC scientific staff shall develop a protocol for monitoring unloadings within a maximum period of 30 days from the approval of this resolution. - f.
-Once the vessels reaches the individual bigeye tuna quota, the fisheries authority shall notify this immediately to the vessel owner with copy to the IATTC Secretariat, so that it ceases to make fishing sets on FADs in its next trip. - CPC shall send monthly reports to the IATTC secretary on the use of the quota allocated to each vessel. - g.
-If the vessel exceeds its allocated annual quota, the excess shall be deducted for its quota for the following year, without prejudice to the prohibition on continuing to make sets on FADs. - h.
-The quota allocated by vessel may be transferred by the vessel owner to another vessel subject to the approval by the CPC and informing the IATTC Director. - i.
-Vessels that do not fish their allocated quota nor transfer it to any other vessel, may request a reduction en the number of days of the closure period referred to in paragraph 3 of this resolution for the following year, in accordance with the parameters that the scientific staff may establish at the time that the individual quota is allocated. - 10.
-With the aim of helping with the objective of reducing the catch of bigeye on FADs, it is stipulated that the depth of the net of purse-seine vessels shall not be greater than 24 strips.
+- ii.
+That the country makes the initial request to the IATTC Secretariat. - iii.
+That the request does not exceed 100 % of the allocation to the CPC. - d.
+On the other hand, the remaining 5% of the determined global catch limit, for the catches of bigeye and yellowfin tunas in sets on floating objects during the 2013 to 2015 period, shall not be utilized, with the objective of reducing the fishing mortality of these two species contributing to the conservation of both species. - 10.
+The rate for allocating the catch limit from the 5% shall be reviewed by the IATTC scientific staff every year, to recommend to the Commission whether it needs to be modified in accordance with the levels of maximum sustainable yield of bigeye and yellowfin tuna. - 11.
+The catch limit allocated to each CPC for bigeye and yellowfin tuna in the EPO in accordance with paragraph 8 of this same resolution, shall be distributed as an individual catch limit by the CPC, in accordance with the following rules: - a.
+The modality for allocating the individual catch limit that each CPC establishes shall be communicated to the IATTC Secretariat by 15 December of each year. - b.
+Appropriate monitoring of the catches with on-board observers shall be established, together with other equipment that help to improve the monitoring of possible discards. - c.
+The catch limit of bigeye and yellowfin tuna for each vessel, shall be applied only to sets on floating objects, therefore, they will not be applied to sets on breezers or dolphins. - d.
+The fisheries authority of each CPC shall monitor the unloadings of bigeye and yellowfin tuna, which shall be corroborated in the processing plants up to 72 hours after the unloading.
+For appropriate compliance with this paragraph, each CPC shall develop a protocol for monitoring and verifying unloadings within a maximum period of 60 days from the approval of this resolution. - e.
+Once the vessel reaches 80% of the individual bigeye and yellowfin tuna catch limit, the fisheries authority shall notify this immediately to the vessel owner with copy to the IATTC Secretariat, so that it ceases to make fishing sets on floating objects on reaching 100%. - f.
+CPCs shall send monthly reports to the IATTC Secretariat on the use of their allocated catch limit. - g.
+If the CPC exceeds its allocated annual catch limit, the excess shall be deducted from its catch limit for the following year. - h.
+The catch limit allocated to each CPC shall be used among its flag vessels and the only exception for transfer to another CPC shall be under the cases in which there is a temporary transfer of capacity, subject to the approval by the CPC and informing the IATTC Director. - i.
+Vessels with a historical record that do not fish their allocated catch limit nor transfer it to any other vessel, may request a reduction in the number of days of the closure period referred to in paragraph 3 of this resolution for the following year, in accordance with the parameters that the IATTC scientific staff may establish at the time that the individual catch limit is allocated. - 12.
+With the aim of helping with the objective of reducing the catch of bigeye and yellowfin on floating objects, it is stipulated that the depth of the nets of purse-seine vessels shall not be greater than 24 strips.